Training for Certification

 Level I Course Series

-To become Level I certified, participants must attend seven classes, complete class exams and assigned projects for a total of 74 hours, or 7.4 CEU’s.
+To become Level I certified, participants must attend seven classes, complete class tests and assigned projects for a total of 74 hours, or 7.4 CEU’s.

 Level I classes support the BOC operator skill standard by devoting significant content to the topics of HVAC controls, common opportunities for operational improvements, and building scoping for energy efficiency.
 The Level I course series provides building operators with knowledge and skill enhancement in the key activities associated with energy efficient building operations.
 1001-1006 are core classes, complemented by one of the supplemental classes which are selected by area program administrators to enhance the BOC training experience to specific regions throughout the country.